jaredly/j3/Roadmap.md

+# Commits, and git, and whatnot.

+- IS there a way to make merging of non-conflicting commits seamless?

+like...
+hrmmm ok I guess the logical conclusion would be some kind of CRDT whichhhh isn't really what I'm going for? yeahhh because some concurrent changes would actually produce conflicts, like if two different folks introduce the same name into a given module. ok, I'll leave that as a potential future exercise. for now, we'll do /merge commits/ with potential conflicts that will need to be manually resolved.

+# Thikning about projects, and dependencies

+One thing about projects, is depenedencies.
+If you're in a world where you have multiple versions of a library, how are you supposed to know what version to autocomplete?

+Basic idea:
+- autocomplete will grab anything in the same module or a descendent
+- OR an /alias/ that exists in an ancestor (?) hmm.

+So like

+/
+/vendored
+/sessions
+/projects
+  /one-thing
+  /two-thing
+    /~lol = /vendored/lol/2.34
+    /some/deep/module
+                /child/and/such
+                /second
+                /~nother = /vendored/nother/1.11
+                ...
+                so here, we autocomplete
+                - child, child/and, child/and/such
+                - second
+                - ~nother
+                - ~lol

+You can technically depend on anything from anywhere, but we won't autocomplete it for you.
+And we'll probably call out non-aliased foreign dependencies.

 # Let's talk through the basics of an editing session, end to end

 - we are on a branch
 - we create a new document in a module
   - the ... hrm ok I think it does have to get auto-committed
+  - nope!
+It doesn't.
+The editedDocument just records the module where it will be saved to.
 - ok new place, we're editing an existing document
 - this creates an editedDocument, w/ toplevels copied in for all of the toplevels of that document.